caltechads/django-wildewidgets/README.md

 # Django Wildewidgets

-django-wildewidgets is a Django app to help make charts, tables, and UI widgets quickly and easily with libraries like Chartjs, Altair, and Datatables.
+django-wildewidgets is a Django library designed to help you make charts, tables, and UI widgets quickly and easily with libraries like Chartjs, Altair, and Datatables.

 ## Quick start